KristofferK/thirstyboy-badoo-bot/README.md

 Factor will be 0.45, but should later be adjustable through the GUI.

 ## Future plans
 In a future version, we'd like to rewrite the entire project, to use some sort of optimization technique to determine which person(s) to match with depending on multiple features.
-This could be particle swarm optimization. *Finding the suitable partner in a multi dimensional search space*.
+This could be particle swarm optimization. *Finding a suitable partner in a multi dimensional search space*.